biaoyanf/biaoyanf.github.io/_pages/cv.md

   * Detailed Achievements:
     * Implemented HTCondor distributed framework to support high throughput computing
     * Utilized NLP methods for news detection task, predicting if it is written by machine
-    * "Sequential topology recovery of complex power systems based on reinforcement learning", paper accepted at journal: Physica A: Statistical Mechanics and its Applications <a href="https://www.sciencedirect.com/science/article/pii/S037843711931427X"><u>[Paper Link]</u></a>
+    * Jiajing Wu, Biaoyan Fang, Junyuan Fang, Xi Chen and Chi K. Tse.
+"Sequential topology recovery of complex power systems based on reinforcement learning", In <i>journal: Physica A: Statistical Mechanics and its Applications</i>, Vol. 535, 2019 <a href="https://www.sciencedirect.com/science/article/pii/S037843711931427X"><u>[Paper Link]</u></a>
   * Supervisor: Prof. Zibin Zheng and A/Prof. Jiajing Wu

 <!-- * Tutor at School of Data and Computer Science, Sun Yat-sen University (Guangzhou, China), 2017, Semester 2